jazzband/django-revproxy/README.rst

 * Copy all http headers sent from the proxied server to the client (except `hop-by-hop <http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html#sec13.5.1>`_)
 * Basic URL rewrite
 * Sets the http header REQUEST_USER if the user is logged in Django
+* Sets the http headers X-Forwarded-For and X-Forwarded-Proto
 * Handles redirects
 * Few external dependencies
 * Apply XSLT transformation in the response (requires Diazo)